ft-interactive/wall-street-fees/README.md

 How does Starter Kit come into this?
 Starter Kit includes a [`circle.yml`](circle.yml) file that instructs CircleCI to run `npm run deploy` after any successful builds.
 This means that all you have to do is commit a change to your project, and push the commit to GitHub (or just make the change directly on the GitHub website), and it should get deployed within a few minutes.
 (The deploy script automatically decides what path to upload files to, based on the name of the repo on GitHub.)
 This process is called **continuous integration**.

 ## Licence
 This software is published by the Financial Times under the [MIT licence](http://opensource.org/licenses/MIT).

+Please note the MIT licence includes only the software, and does not cover any FT content made available using the software, which is copyright &copy; The Financial Times Limited, all rights reserved.
+For more information about re-publishing FT content, please contact our [syndication department](http://syndication.ft.com/).

 <!-- badge URLs -->
 [circle-url]: https://circleci.com/gh/ft-interactive/starter-kit